NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 This section describes the notion of a Nix's "experimental features", and how it fits into the big picture of the development of Nix.

-# What are these xp flags?
+# What are these xp features?

 Since Nix 2.4, some features of Nix can be flagged as experimental.
 This means that they can be changed or removed at any time.